Nigeria, Other G24 Nations Discuss Rising Debt Vulnerabilities, Improving Resolution Frameworks

 Ndubuisi Francis in Abuja

-Nigeria and other members of Intergovernmental Group of Twenty-Four (G24) on International Monetary Affairs and Development Thursday discussed means of addressing rising debt vulnerabilities, as well as how to improve debt resolution frameworks, among others.
+Nigeria and other members of Intergovernmental Group of Twenty-Four (G24) on International Monetary Affairs and Development yesterday discussed means of addressing rising debt vulnerabilities as well as how to improve debt resolution frameworks, among others.

-The meeting was presided over by Nigeria’s Minister of Finance and Coordinating Minister of the Economy, Wale Edun, who chairs the G24.
+The meeting was presided over by Nigeria’s Minister of Finance and Coordinating Minister of the Economy, Wale Edun, chairing the G24.

-According to a statement issued by the Ministry of Finance, Nigeria, Edun continues to work closely with member countries to strengthen collective advocacy on issues central to the development agenda of emerging and developing economies.
+According to a statement issued by the Ministry of Finance, said under the leadership of Edun, Nigeria continues to work closely with member countries to strengthen collective advocacy on issues central to the development agenda of emerging and developing economies.

-The statement said discussions at the Washington DC meeting of the G24 centred on key priorities, including:strengthening global economic resilience in the face of persistent shocks, enhancing the international financial architecture, including IMF quota and expanding access to adequate and predictable development financing.
+The statement said discussions at the Washington DC meeting of the G24 centred around key priorities, including: strengthening global economic resilience in the face of persistent shocks, enhancing the international financial architecture, including IMF quota, and expanding access to adequate and predictable development financing.

 Others are addressing rising debt vulnerabilities and improving debt resolution frameworks, supporting job creation, inclusive growth, and long-term structural transformation, as well as reinforcing multilateral cooperation between the IMF, World Bank Group, and other international partners.